brocaar/chirpstack-application-server/docs/content/overview/features.md

 size).
 See also [send / receive data]({{< ref "integrate/data.md" >}}) for more information.

-### Gateway coverage tool
+### Gateway discovery

 For networks containing multiple gateways, LoRa App Server provides a feature to test the gateway network coverage.
-By sending out periodical "pings" through each gateway, LoRa App Server is able to detect how well these are received by other gateways in the same network.
+By sending out periodical "pings" through each gateway, LoRa App Server is able to discover how well these are received by other gateways in the same network.

 To enable this feature, LoRa App Server needs to be configured to send gateway